Abington School District v. Schempp: Subsequent developments

-The public was divided in reaction to the Court's decision; the decision has sparked persistent and ongoing criticism from proponents of prayer in school.
+The public was divided in reaction to the Court's decision, which has sparked persistent and ongoing criticism from proponents of prayer in school.
 In 1964, Life magazine declared Madalyn Murray O'Hair, the mother of the plaintiff in one of the associated cases, to be "the most hated woman in America."

 Newspapers were no exception.
 The Washington Evening Star, for example, criticized the decision, declaring that "God and religion have all but been driven from the public schools.
 What remains?
 Will the baccalaureate service and Christmas carols be the next to go?
 Don't bet against it."
 In contrast, The New York Times was more accepting of the Court's ruling.
 The paper printed significant portions of the opinions with no significant comments, either supportive or critical.
 Opponents characterized the decision as the one which "kicked God and prayer out of the schools".

 The views of various religious entities on the decision split between mainline Protestants and Jews, who in general strongly supported the decision, and evangelical Protestants and conservative Catholics, who strongly opposed the decision.
-Speaking from the evangelical perspective, Billy Graham said, "[i]n my opinion ... the Supreme Court ... is wrong. ...
-Eighty percent of the American people want Bible reading and prayer in the schools.
-Why should a majority be so severely penalized ...?"
+Speaking from the evangelical perspective, Billy Graham said, "[i]n my opinion... the Supreme Court... is wrong....
+Eighty percent of the American people want Bible reading and prayer in schools.
+Why should a majority be so severely penalized...?"
 The mainline denominations, with the exception of the Roman Catholic Church, expressed less critical opinions of the verdict.
 Some considered it to support religious freedom because it limited governmental authority in the sphere of public schools.